 Hold a party for students to celebrate completing 100 days of school.
-Choose some of the ideas and activities from this list, and give the classroom a party feel with some simple decorations—or even by decorating with those activities (for example, tacking up 100 items-in-baggies on a bulletin board or the 100 snowflakes or valentines, taping the kids’ self-portraits to a wall, etc.
+Choose some of the ideas and activities from this list, and give the classroom a party feel with some simple decorations—or even by decorating with those activities (for example, tacking up 100 items in small bags on a bulletin board or the 100 snowflakes or valentines, taping the kids’ self-portraits to a wall, etc.

 You’ll have a guaranteed party hit by setting up a simple photo booth (even just a sheet tacked to a wall) and taking photos (or letting the kids take selfies) with our photo booth prop templates: “100” glasses, “I am 100 days smarter” crown, and more.

 A literacy activity is a fun way to get in some learning while marking the day.
 One such activity is see how many words kids can make with the letters in “one hundred.”
 Ask kids to come up with 100 positive adjectives that describe their school.
 Or make it a team effort by giving groups of students kits with 100 words (cut out on paper) and challenging them to create a story.

 Fill Small Bags

 Send each child home with a small plastic bag to be filled with 100 small items, like buttons, candy, paper cutouts, and more.
 Encourage kids to think outside the box in choosing their items.
-In the classroom, add a learning component by having kids guess which baggies would be the heaviest and lightest, then weighing the bags.
+In the classroom, add a learning component by having kids guess which bags would be the heaviest and lightest, then weighing the bags.

 via Growing Kinders